Stability, Complexity and Data-Dependent Worst-Case Generalization Bounds: Additional Experimental Details

 \subsection{Stability Analysis}

-We first elaborate on our procedure to estimate trajectory stability in \Cref{subsec:empirical_stability}.
-The overall algorithm, a proxy to asses \Cref{ass:random-trajectory-stability}, is summarized in \Cref{alg:stability_parameter}.
-Stability experiments were performed with a fixed learning rate ($\eta$) and batch size ($b$), while varying random seeds, as described in \Cref{subsec:empirical_stability}.
-To ensure we capture two distinct training regimes, we analyze both \textit{randomly initialized} and \textit{locally converged} models; the latter is standard for the analysis of topological invariants \cite{andreeva2024topological}.
-We train each model for 500 additional iterations when analyzing trajectory stability.

-The same setup is then conducted twice: once with the replacement set $J$ \Cref{subsec:empirical_stability}, and once without.
-Trajectory stability (\Cref{ass:random-trajectory-stability}) is then estimated through the Hausdorf distance over each pair of trajectories where all model parameters are fixed except for the replacement set $J$.
+We first elaborate on our procedure to estimate random set stability in \Cref{sec:empirical_evaluations}.
+The overall algorithm, a proxy to asses \Cref{sec:empirical_evaluations}, is summarized in \Cref{algorithm:stability}.
+Stability experiments were performed with a fixed learning rate ($\eta$) and batch size ($b$), while varying random seeds (e.g. $\{100,200,300,400,500\}$.
+The same setup is then conducted twice: once with the replacement set of size $J = 50$, and once without.
+Since \Cref{ass:random-trajectory-stability} requires taking the supremum over all samples $Z \in \mathcal{Z}$, we approximate it by evaluating the stability parameter on 500 samples seen during training and 500 unseen samples.
+In \Cref{table:vit_graphsage_bounds}, we report the maximum value across both sets.